thraxil/cyclo/README.md

 The `--max-complexity` flag will filter the results so that only functions with higher complexity are reported.
-It will also set the error-code to a non-zero value.
+It will also set the error-code to a non-zero value if any functions trip it.
 This makes it suitable for use in a git commit hook, for example.

     $ cyclo --max-complexity=10 cyclo.go
     cyclo.go:89:1:  processFile     11

+The skeleton of the code was ripped off from `go fmt` (steal from the best), so it should behave very similarly as far as how it globs filenames, traverses directories, and so on.

 ## Bugs